AlexandriaDAO/core/src/tests/plan.md

-#### Features now:
-- Revert to adils rendering approach without breaking the grid. (problem statement on page bottom).

 #### Bugs:
 - Need more dynamic states for the like/mint/withdraw buttons. (include in this singleTokenView.tsx which duplicates a lot of this logic.)
 - If the mint has succeded the mint button should go away.
 - If you go to the next page on alexandrian while a modal is open it throws an error.
-- On permasearch, when the safesearch model loads after the search is complete, it should run the check and make the assets mintable rather than requireing a second search attempt.

 #### Bigger Features (lower priority):
 - Write jest tests for the apps so we can change modules without needing to test all the apps.